Richard Finn

-Richard Damian Finn, O.P. (born 27 March 1963) is presently Director of the Las Casas Institute for Social Justice, at Blackfriars, Oxford, and a member of the Theology Faculty and the Classics Faculty at the University of Oxford.
+Richard Damian Finn, O.P. (born 27 March 1963) is a British historian and Roman Catholic theologian, currently serving as Director of the Las Casas Institute for Social Justice at Blackfriars, Oxford, and a member of the Theology Faculty and the Classics Faculty at the University of Oxford.
 He has previously served as Regent of Blackfriars, as well as Novice Master for the English Province of the Order of Preachers.

+Education

 Richard Finn was educated at St Catharine's College, Cambridge (BA English, MA).
 He joined the Order of Preachers in 1985 and was ordained a Priest in the Roman Catholic Church in 1990.

 He read Classical Moderations and Literae Humaniores at Corpus Christi College, Oxford, where he was awarded the Haigh Prize.
 After a period as Chaplain to the University of Leicester he became Assistant Chaplain at Fisher House, Cambridge.
 He completed a MPhil at Jesus College, Cambridge.
 Returning to Corpus, he studied for a DPhil, producing a thesis entitled The Christian promotion and practice of almsgiving in the later Roman Empire: (313-450), which was supervised by Averil Cameron and Peter Garnsey.
 It formed the basis of his book Almsgiving in the later Roman Empire: Christian promotion and practice (313-450) (Oxford; New York: Oxford University Press, 2006).